 If you pay wages to people who work in or around your home, you may be considered a household employer.
-Refer to the table below for a list of workers and whether they are or are not considered household employees.
-A household employee may perform services on a temporary or less than full-time basis.
+Refer to the table below for a list of workers and whether they are considered household employees.
+A household employee may perform services on a temporary or less-than-full-time basis.

 |*These Are Household Employees||*These Are Not Household Employees|